The best business decision are the outcome of the most accurate data and that data needs to be framed in the bigger picture. It needs context.

 And those decisions don’t have straightforward ‘yes’ or ‘no’ answers.
 There are so many variables.
 The thing is, you need a lot of data to make the best house investment.
 And that data needs context, because a change in one factor can alter all the other options.

 The estate agent’s beautiful photos of a house give no context.
 You need to see the street to know if you’d like to live there.
 Even the Google street view can look deceptively nice when the sun’s out.
 And the estate agent would probably never tell you that the pretty park behind the house fills with loud teenagers after school hours, but an after-school-hours viewing can show you that.
-Or you might not know that there is a new development at the bottom of your road so lorries will be rumbling past all day, unless you drive around the area and spot the construction site.
+Or you might not know that there is a new development at the bottom of your road so lorries, trucks for my American friends, will be rumbling past all day, unless you drive around the area and spot the construction site.

 Context is crucial.
 And it’s no different for business data.